Resource2024 | Image generated by ChatGPT

 Leveraging JDoe for Prevention

-JDoe, an employee feedback platform, allows for anonymous reporting of concerns, making it an effective tool for identifying and addressing Quid Pro Quo harassment early.
+JDoe, an employee feedback platform, allows for anonymous reporting of concerns, making it an effective tool for identifying and addressing quid pro quo harassment early.
 Integrating such platforms can signal an organization's proactive stance on maintaining an open, respectful, and safe working environment.